jalik/js-schema/README.md

 ## Creating a schema

-Let's start with the schema of a person, which could be understood by anyone.
+Let's start with the schema of a person, very simple.

 ```js
 import { Schema } from '@jalik/schema';